-Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular Article 8.11(3), which states that "while bunkering with liquefied natural gas (LNG) is in progress, the master shall be required at all times to ensure that a smoking ban on board and within the bunker area is observed.
+Vessels navigating on the Rhine shall be subject to the requirements of the RPR, in particular article 8.11(3), which states that "while bunkering with liquefied natural gas (LNG) is in progress, the master shall be required at all times to ensure that a smoking ban on board and within the bunker area is observed.
 The smoking ban also applies to electronic cigarettes and other similar devices.
 The smoking ban does not apply in accommodation and the wheelhouse provided that their windows, doors, skylights and hatches are closed."

-Naked lights or open fires include: flame, generation of sparks, unprotected electric light or any surface of which the temperature is equal to or greater than the minimum ignition temperature of the products handled during the operations.
+Naked lights or open fires include: flame, generation of sparks, unprotected electric light or any surface the temperature of which is equal to or greater than the minimum ignition temperature of the products handled during the operations.

-The use of naked lights or open fires on board the ship is prohibited in the bunker area, unless all applicable regulations have been met and it has been agreed upon by the competent authority, liquefied natural gas (LNG) bunker station operator, the ship's master and the terminal / berth representative.
+The use of naked lights or open fires on board the ship is prohibited in the bunker area, unless all applicable regulations have been met and it has been agreed upon by the competent authority, liquefied natural gas (LNG) tank truck operator, the ship's master and the bunkering location representative.